minodisk/medic/readme.md

 I think Medium's has an elegant WYSIWYG editor.
 But, I would like to write or edit technical posts in another editor and manage version of the posts in Git etc.
-When trying to do it, it can not be realized with the [Medium's official API](https://github.com/Medium/medium-api-docs).
+When trying to do it, it cannot be realized with the [Medium's official API](https://github.com/Medium/medium-api-docs).
 Because it only supports creating post, it does not support reading, updating and destroying.